 If they fly and glide, keep purple and orange by your side.

-But green is your only choice if they hang from upside down—
+But green is your only choice if they hang from upside down —

 Stefan reacted in time, grabbed his sister by the arm, and jumped to a side.
 Rocks smashed onto the ground where they stood seconds before, as something that was hidden between the rocks above made itself free.
-In a swift decision, he looked up, aimed, and fired at the gaping maw.
+In a swift decision, Stefan looked up, aimed, and fired at the gaping maw.
 The crystal broke in a flash of green light.
 A creature similar to a worm, with a mouth as only opening and large enough to eat him in one bite, recoiled and screeched.
 The movement caused more rocks to fall, blocking the children’s way out.

-To make things worse, the Morsus that attacked them was a fully grown one, which meant its rhizomes could be around the entire tunnel, and others might have developed as well and were about to wake up.
+To make things worse, the morsus that attacked them was a fully grown one, which meant its rhizomes could be around the entire tunnel, and others might have developed as well and were about to wake up.

 Comments (12)